mtango99/RE-Dorian/docs/report/RE-Dorian-ReportOLD.md

 ## Materials and Procedure

+I used the code provided by Holler (2021) and changed the Twitter search parameters to the words "tornado," "tornado warning," and "debris" within 500 mi/km??? from ()coordinates.
+__ results came up out of a total dataset for that area.
+Downloaded on May 5, 2021.

 Outline the data to be used in your replication study, including:

 - twitter search parameters: tornado, tornado warning, debris